julius-amt/groceryList/README.md

 - [License](#license)

 ## Project Structure
-The project follows this directory structure:
+The project is organized as follows:
 ```
 ├── package.json
 ├── package-lock.json